 Support for families and child welfare

 Maternity and child welfare clinics attend to women who are expecting or have given birth to a child, as well as children under school age.
 Child welfare clinics also provide help in problems related to upbringing.
-Local social services are responsible for child welfare.
+Municipal social services are responsible for child welfare.
 School health care can provide care and support in issues related to children and young people.

 Churches and various organisations also offer support, advice and services: for example, in family crises, or in arranging short-term childcare.